Tabor Man Faces 11 Charges In House Explosion

-TABOR — A Tabor man will make his first court appearance Tuesday on 11 charges connected with a weekend house explosion in Tabor.
+TABOR — A Tabor man found unresponsive in his driveway with thermal burns after his house exploded will appear today (Tuesday) in court on 11 charges connected with the incident.

 Joseph Thomas Hansen, 29, will appear in First Circuit Court at Tyndall.
 He faces two counts of sale, transportation or possession of a destructive device and nine counts of unauthorized possession of substances with intent to make a destructive device.